 Is There a Time Limit on Wrongful Death Lawsuits?

 A procedural rule known as a statute of limitations requires you to file a lawsuit within a certain period of time.
 Typically, family members must file a wrongful death lawsuit within two years of the date on which their loved one died.
-In some cases, this time limit is measured from the date on which your loved one’s untimely death.
+In some cases, this time limit is measured from the date on which your loved one’s untimely death occurred.

 Because the two years statute can prevent your wrongful death lawsuit from being heard, you should contact a qualified wrongful death lawyer as quickly as possible after losing a loved one.
 These rules apply regardless of how strong your case is.